SBigz/free-food-menus-api/README.md

 /sandwiches
 /sausages
 /steaks
-// And if you like any other menus or dishes, let's create a new issue
+// And if you have suggestions for any other menus or dishes, please create a new issue.
-// I will try to add them as soon as possible.
+// I will do my best to add them as soon as possible.
 Enjoy!!
 ```
+**💠 Available parameters**

+Please note that I am not the original author of this API.
+I have forked it and am maintaining this version because the original API went down.

+The original author of the API is [igdev116](https://github.com/igdev116), and you can find the original repository at [free-food-menus-api](https://github.com/igdev116/free-food-menus-api).